Irish Shortbread with Lemon and Currants is an incredibly delicious variation on tradition. It’s easy to make, keeps well, and is just plain pretty!

-While shortbread is most often associated with Scotland, similar versions are found throughout Ireland as well.
+While shortbread cookies are most often associated with Scotland, similar shortbread recipes are found throughout Ireland as well.

 RELATED: Classic Scottish Shortbread

 And they vary region by region, and family by family.
 As it should be.

 These shortbread cookies are incredibly easy to make.
 I love the flavor the freshly squeezed lemon and currants add to the familiar favorite shortbread.

 - 3/4 cup salted butter, softened (1 1/2 sticks)